momenashra/Rag/README.md

 7. upload test file `test.csv`
 8. Now excute & Your are done!
 ### option 2 :
-* You can also easily pull mu docker iamge from docker-hub using this command `docker pull momenamuhammed/time_series_forecasting:latest`
+* You can also easily pull my docker iamge from docker-hub using this command `docker pull momenamuhammed/time_series_forecasting:latest`
 * It will make every thing for you!